-All Personnel who attend the Project Environmental Orientation session will be required to sign an attendance sheet, and will be provided with access to copies of the EPP, or C-SEPP as appropriate.
+All Personnel who attend the Project Environmental Orientation session shall be required to sign an attendance sheet, and shall be provided with access to copies of the EPP, or C-SEPP as appropriate.
 All documentation must indicate the completed training and expiration dates.

-6.4.2 Visitor Orientation
+7.2.2 Visitor Orientation

-A temporary orientation will be provided to those Site Visitors who have arrived at the Project, but will not be completing any field construction work (meetings, office work, deliveries, etc.).
-The Visitor orientation will cover relevant environmental protection measures, Project emergency procedures, environmental incident reporting requirements, and other general project environmental requirements.
+A temporary orientation shall be provided to those Site Visitors who have arrived at the Project, but shall not be completing any field construction work (meetings, office work, deliveries, etc.).
+The Visitor orientation shall cover relevant environmental protection measures, Project emergency procedures, environmental incident reporting requirements, and other general project environmental requirements.

-Any person, who has not taken the full orientation program, will be supervised by a designated, oriented Project Personnel at all times, and will abide by the EPP.
+Any person, who has not taken the full orientation program, shall be supervised by a designated, oriented Project Personnel at all times, and shall abide by the EPP.

-6.4.3 Contractor Orientation
+7.2.3 Contractor Orientation